vzarskus/EFCorePossibleBug/README.md

     | *someGuid* | 14.0        | NULL                    | NULL              | NULL              |
 5. Run `dotnet run` or debug the project and you should recieve the error resulting from the whole
 *Score* owned entity being **null**, although one of its properties *Score_Score* has value.

+This issue can be reproduced with any number of properties that have some value - as long as one of them is **null**, the whole owned entity object is returned as **null**.